 Not only does that extra layer of accountability help light a fire in your belly, but people see that fire burning.
 Just like the Aztecs, people know when you are laser-focused and hell- bent on achieving your goal.
 Sometimes you have to make it impossible to stay still or to retreat in order to make the necessary—yet frightening—moves in your career.
 Sometimes the best thing you can do is to burn a bridge.

 That was just a bit from the section of the book that focused on dealing with perfectionism.
-I hope her tips help you overcome being a perfectionist.
+While pursuit of perfectionism can be a great thing in some circumstances, balance is key.
+Perfectionism disorder can be paralyzing.
+I hope her tips are helpful to you in overcoming perfectionism.